Best smart speakers

 Alexa responds to more than 50,000 commands.
 Both Amazon and Google are pouring tons of resources into voice control technology, which means these smart speakers update frequently with new skills.

 One of the biggest reasons to purchase a smart speaker is to use it as a controller for smart home devices.
 Amazon claims Alexa is compatible with over 20,000 devices, most of which will also work on Google Assistant.

 One of the coolest things smart speakers can do is to initiate smart home “routines.”
 This is when you program a series of skills to a certain voice command.
 For example, “Morning routine” could call up the daily weather report, feed your dog, and start your smart coffee machine.
 “Leaving” could turn off your lights, turn down the thermostat, and lock your house.

-To determine the best smart speakers for 2019, I ran several popular voice-controlled speakers through a series of tests.
+To determine the best smart speakers, I ran several popular voice-controlled speakers through a series of tests.
 For me, the most important factors of a smart speaker are functionality, design, build quality and sound.
 With those considered, these are the smart speakers that stood out among the pack.

 The Sonos One is splash-proof, so it's safe to keep in the kitchen

 Sonos One — voice control for the world's most popular multi-room music system